MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-create-a-wrapper-module.md

 }

 ```
 This temporary table makes it straightforward to add overloads to the facade.
 For each method, there is one procedure without an options parameter, and one overload with an options table.
-The following example illustrates that for Match.
+The following example illustrates that for the Match procedure.

 ```
 /// <summary>